PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 #### `fs.copy(From: string, To: string): boolean, string?`
 * Copies the file/directory at the given path to a new path
-* Returns whether the operation was successful.
-If unsuccessful, an error message is also returned
+* Returns whether the operation was successful
+* If unsuccessful, an error message is also returned

 #### `fs.mkdir(Path: string): boolean, string?`
 * Creates a directory at the given path